 How do I take it?

-Prescribing information states that Cutivate is applied topically to the affected area once or twice.
+Prescribing information states that Cutivate is applied topically to the affected area once or twice a day.

-Cutivate comes in the form of a cream.
+Cutivate comes in the form of a lotion.

-The FDA-approved label for Cutivate lists common side effects including dryness, burning, itching, and numbness in the fingers.
+The FDA-approved label for Cutivate lists common side effects including skin dryness, burning, itching, rash, and numbness in the fingers.

 Rare but serious side effects for corticosteroids include high blood sugar and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).